Functional normalizing flow for statistical inverse problems of partial differential equations

-In subfigure (a) of Figure $\ref{fig:Householderflow}$, we compare the mean of the approximate posterior obtained by the NF-iVI method with the ground truth.
+In subfigure (a)(b) of Figure \ref{fig:linearflow}, we compare the mean of the approximate posterior obtained by the NF-iVI method with the ground truth.
 The blue solid line represents the mean of NF-iVI estimate, while the red dashed line represents the ground truth.
-The shaded blue region denotes the $95\%$ credibility interval of the approximate posterior.
+The shaded green region denotes the $95\%$ credibility interval of the approximate posterior.
 We observe that the $95\%$ credibility interval encompasses the ground truth, reflecting the inherent uncertainty in the parameter estimation.

-Subfigure (b) of Figure $\ref{fig:Householderflow}$ presents a similar comparison between the mean of the estimated posterior measure obtained by the pCN algorithm and the ground truth.
-The blue shaded area again represents the $95\%$ credibility interval of the estimated posterior.
-As illustrated in the comparison between (a) and (b), the mean of the approximate posterior generated by functional Householder flow closely resembles the mean of posterior obtained from the pCN algorithm.
+Subfigure (c) of Figure \ref{fig:linearflow} presents a similar comparison between the mean of the estimated posterior measure obtained by the pCN algorithm and the ground truth.
+As illustrated in the comparison between (a)(b) and (c), the mean of the approximate posterior generated by two linear flows closely resembles the mean of posterior obtained from the pCN algorithm.

-To further support the effectiveness of estimating the mean of NF-iVI method, we provide numerical evidence.
-By comparing it with the pCN sampling algorithm, we calculate the relative error between their estimates:
+To further support the conclusion, we provide numerical evidence.
+By comparing NF-iVI with the pCN sampling algorithm, we calculate the relative error between their estimates: